Peeping Tom (1960 film): Critical reappraisal

 Peeping Tom earned a cult following in the years after its initial release, and since the 1970s has received a critical reappraisal.
 Powell noted ruefully in his autobiography: "I make a film that nobody wants to see and then, thirty years later, everybody has either seen it or wants to see it".
 An account of the film's steady reappraisal can be found in Scorsese on Scorsese, edited by Ian Christie and David Thompson.
 Martin Scorsese mentions that he first heard of the film as a film student in the early 1960s, when Peeping Tom opened in only one cinema in Alphabet City, which, Scorsese notes, was a seedy district of New York.
 The film was released in a cut black-and-white print but immediately became a cult fascination among Scorsese's generation.
 Scorsese states that the film, in this mutilated form, influenced Jim McBride's David Holzman's Diary.
-Scorsese himself first saw the film in 1970 through a friend who owned an uncut 35mm colour print.
+Scorsese himself first saw the film in 1970 through a friend who owned an uncut 35 mm colour print.
 In 1978, Scorsese was approached by a New York distributor, Corinth Films, which asked for $5,000 for a wider re-release.
 Scorsese gladly complied with their request, which allowed the film to reach a wider audience than its initial cult following.
 Vincent Canby wrote of the film in The New York Times in 1979: